Jaeson-gram/Collections/README.md

 # Collections
-I explored the collection class, it's methods, and all that.
+Exploration of the collection class, and its methods.
+With a Cards game with suits and ranks for tests.